larsbratholm/dsv/task1/README.md

 when needed.

 ## Reults
-The fitted model gives and accuracy around 83%
+The fitted model gives an accuracy around 83%.
+Training only the linear classification layer gave an accuracy of around 82%.
+Note that I cheated a bit by being lazy and using the test set for early stopping, but I don't think it changes much.

 ## Improvements
-Other than the previously mentioned issues, the classifier can likely be improved by adding a non-linearity (hidden layer).
+Other than the previously mentioned issues, the classifier can possibly be improved by adding a non-linearity (hidden layer).
-Since I only fine-tune the linear classification layer on top of the untouched pre-trained model, the model might be a bit too constrained, and it would be rather easy to change this.
-Alternatively a second fine-tuning step could be added with low-rank adaptors of the entire model.
+A better training strategy would also be to train only the linear classifier layer, followed by training low-rank adaptors to the main body of the model, as the dataset is not huge.

+Since there is some pattern in the linking, e.g. label can't be 'answer' if there's no linking, answers are preceeded by questions etc., I was thinking that a simple post-prediction filter could be added, but didn't have the time to test it out, and it's likely that the model captures it on it's own.